Ever wondered what happens when you move into a new build property?

 The carpet fitter arrives at 9am, and starts work on the stairs and landing.
 It will be nice not to have to be careful walking up and down the stairs, trying to avoid the little gripper strips!

-The builder arrives later for a “7 day courtesy visit” of our new build.
+A little later we have our “7 day courtesy visit” from Story Homes.
 It’s a chance to discuss any initial snagging issues.
 I tell him it’s a bit tricky given we’ve only been here for 36 hours, but there are a few issues I’ve spotted.
 The biggest ones are things like a scratch in the glass of the kitchen door, some marks on the hob, and a chip in one of the bathroom cabinets.
 Also the bannister moves a little and the stairs squeak.

-I send my joiner a panic text and he arrives to look at the dining table.
+I send my joiner a pleading text and he arrives to look at my broken dining table.
 He takes the leg away, telling me he’ll fix it over the weekend.
-I concentrate very hard on not hugging him I’m so relieved.
+I concentrate very hard on not hugging him, I’m so relieved.

 I realise a bedside table has gone missing in the move.
 I call the removals guy who tells me it’s impossible that they would lose a piece of furniture.
 I invite him to come over and use his skills to find the invisible bedside table that’s currently in my house, in that case.

 Later that evening we get the report from the surveyor, and it’s got over 150 snags listed for the house.
 At first I’m a bit shocked.
+What have I bought?
 But I’m mostly relieved because there are tons of tiny things that I would have spotted EVENTUALLY but who knows when?
 I suppose it’s to be expected in a new build.
 If you want to know more about what to look for when you’re snagging a new build home, check this post.

 The vast majority of the snags are cosmetic, pointing out bits of painting, mortar and sealant that need to be improved.
 The house was finished just at the end of the building company’s financial year, and I feel like the decor was probably a bit rushed.
 Along with the scrapes and scratches, there are a dozen or so snags around things like broken tiles, damage to window sills and a door that doesn’t seem to be fitted quite square.